Tokyo seeks shop shutdowns, Kyoto warns tourists away as coronavirus threatens Japan economy

 Critics say the Abe government’s cautious approach to business closures will undermine his goal to cut person-to-person contact by 80% to slow the spread of the pathogen.

-SoftBank Group CEO Masayoshi Son took to twitter to query the government’s handling of the outbreak.
+SoftBank Group (9984.T) CEO Masayoshi Son took to twitter to query the government’s handling of the outbreak.

 “Why has Japan put its economy minister in charge?” he asked, comparing the Japanese government’s response to the leadership of Antoni Fauci, director of the National Institute of Allergy and Infections Diseases in the United States.